Jpegsteg/dataset/README.md

 # JPEG Steganalysis Dataset

 This dataset contains various steganography datasets for steganalysis.
-The datasets included are J-UNIWARD, UERD, nsF5, and ED-JC.Each dataset is organized into three different JPEG quality factors: 75, 85, and 95.
+The datasets included are J-UNIWARD, UERD, nsF5, and UED-JC.Each dataset is organized into three different JPEG quality factors: 75, 85, and 95.
 Within each quality factor folder, there are further subfolders containing cover and stego image folders.
 The link to the dataset folder is given below:

 https://drive.google.com/drive/folders/1RAucLu_4dkDWqIAS2d9wPsl_SrkF4Pr2?usp=drive_link